-Voimassaolo: 01.08.1950 -Opiskelumuoto: Advanced Studies Laji: Course Arvostelu: 1 - 5, pass, fail Opettajat: Seppo Pahnila, Petri Puhakainen Opintokohteen kielet: English
+Voimassaolo: 01.08.1950 -Opiskelumuoto: Advanced Studies Laji: Course Vastuuyksikkö: Information Processing Science DP Arvostelu: 1 - 5, pass, fail Opettajat: Li Zhao

-ECTS Credits: 5 ECTS credits/134 hours of work Language of instruction: English Timing: 2nd year of Master's and GS3D studies, autumn semester, period 2 + 3
+ECTS Credits: 5 ECTS credits / 133 hours of work.
+Language of instruction: English Timing: The course is held in the autumn semester, during period 2.
+It is recommended to complete the course at the 2nd autumn semester.

-After completing the course, the student is able to:

-- Develop BPC; - Develop organisation specific information security policies and sub-policy systems in organisations;

-• Improve employees' compliance with the information security procedures through training, campaigning and other measures;

-- Carry out risk management in practice; - Estimate the economical investment in information security; - Understand the strengths and weaknesses of information security management stan-dards; - Understand the certifications in the area of information security management; - Design information security policies at organisations. - Contents: - 1.
-BCP; - 2.
+After completing the course, the student is able to: • Develop BCP (Business Continuity Planning); • Develop organisation specific information security policies and sub-policy systems in organisations; • Improve employees' compliance with the information security procedures through training, campaigning and other measures; • Carry out risk management in practice; • Estimate the economical investment in information security; • Understand the strengths and weaknesses of information security management standards; • Understand the certifications in the area of information security management; • Understand the security risks related to cloud computing and Internet of Things; • Design information security policies at organisations.

+- 1. BCP; - 2.
 Development of organisation specific information security policies and sub-policy systems at organisations; - 3.
 Measuring employees' compliance with information security policies;